Who Made God?

 The execution of His will does not depend on anything outside Himself, including the choices of His creatures.

 He does not need our worship; He does not need our love; He does not need our help.
-A God who "has life in Himself" (John 5:26) doesn't depend on us for anything; rather, out of His self-sustained life He gives us life – and everything else we need.
+A God who "has life in Himself" (John 5:26) does not depend on us for anything; rather, out of His self-sustained life He gives us life – and everything else we need.